 - Our special section on investment performance on the SuperGuide website (Is my super fund performing?), where you can find all of our performance-related articles, including top-10 performers over the short term and longer term, monthly performance data, annual performance figures and data on different investment options.

 - Check out APRA whole-of-fund performance tables.
 The Australian Prudential Regulation Authority releases league tables listing the investment performance of the 200 largest APRA-regulated super funds.
-Note that the APRA tables don’t report investments returns on pension accounts (see Point 4), or returns on the different investment options available within a super fund, although they are releasing this data via quarterly statistics on MySuper products.
-Find out more about the APRA tables by reading the SuperGuide article Exposing the performance history of Australia’s largest 200 super funds or access the APRA tables directly by clicking here.
+Note that the APRA tables don’t report investments returns on pension accounts, or returns on the different investment options available within a super fund, Find out more about the APRA tables by clicking here.

 - Follow the daily newspapers.
 Monthly, or quarterly, many of the major daily newspapers publish tables containing the top performing super funds and what the benchmark returns are for the different investment options.
-If your fund is missing from the top 10 or 20, that doesn’t necessarily mean your super fund is a dud performer because often the periodic tables are measuring the top performer for that month, or that quarter.
+We also publish the monthly performance statistics on the SuperGuide If your fund is missing from the top 10 or 20, that doesn’t necessarily mean your super fund is a dud performer because often the periodic tables are measuring the top performer for that month, or that quarter.
 What matters is whether a super fund is delivering a strong return over a long period of time.
-Some of the daily newspapers (usually on a Wednesday) also provide data on many of the retail superannuation funds.
-Retail super funds are generally offered by banks and other similar financial organisations.

 - Ask your super fund for advice.
-In July 2009, the Australian Securities and Investments Commission (ASIC) announced that super funds can now provide a limited form of financial advice to its fund members, provided the super fund holds an Australian Financial Services licence.
+In July 2009, the Australian Securities and Investments Commission (ASIC) announced that super funds can provide a limited form of financial advice to its fund members, provided the super fund holds an Australian Financial Services licence.
 The motivation for introducing this cheaper advice service is to give Australians some guidance when making decisions about increasing super contributions, changing investment options, or taking out life insurance within a person’s existing super fund.
 This cheaper advice option does not allow your super fund to give you more complex retirement planning advice, or to give advice about switching funds.
-The intra-advice option is explained in my interview with ASIC’s former head of superannuation, the chief architect of the low-cost advice concept, and what it means for consumers, in the SuperGuide article Cheap financial advice available – what does it mean for consumers?
+An early SuperGuide article explains what it means for consumers: Cheap financial advice available – what does it mean for consumers?
 Many super funds are now offering intra-fund advice, and in many cases this advice is provided free of charge.
 Ask your super fund what they can offer you in terms of intra-fund advice.

-- Check out ratings companies.
+- Check out ratings agencies.
 SelectingSuper, ChantWest and SuperRatings provide a consumer service rating funds on different levels.
 You can compare one or two funds against your existing super fund for a fee.
 For no cost, you can check out the ratings for most of the large super funds available in the marketplace.
-SelectingSuper also provides free information on the top-performing pension funds.
+SelectingSuper also provides free information on the top-performing pension funds (click here).

 How do I compare super funds?